yashz05/yashz05/README.md

 - 👋 Hi, I’m @yashz05
-- 👀 I’m interested in web development and Applications
+- 👀 I’m interested in web development and Mobile Application Development
 - 📫 How to reach me  :- yashc1999@gmail.com

 <!---